 Audi Club SoCal is proud of its affiliation with the Motorsport Safety Foundation.
 Our club’s internal instructor training program is MSF Level II certified.

 If you are interested in attending a MSF Level II clinic but are not an Audi Club SoCal participant, visit www.motorsport-safety.org/certified to find a commercial provider of the MSF Level II instructor training program near you.
-Audi Club SoCal sponsor Hooked on Driving conducts MSF-approved instructor clinics throughout their many regions.
+We can recommend Audi Club SoCal sponsor Hooked on Driving‘s MSF-approved instructor clinics conducted throughout their many regions.